-Gambit-C is a version of the Gambit programming system in which the compiler generates portable C code, making the whole Gambit-C system and the programs compiled with it easily portable to many computer architectures for which a C compiler is available.
+The Gambit compiler generates portable C code, making the whole Gambit system and the programs compiled with it easily portable to many computer architectures for which a C compiler is available.
 With appropriate declarations in the source code the executable programs generated by the compiler run roughly as fast as equivalent C programs.

-For the most up to date information on Gambit and add-on packages please check the Gambit web page at http://gambit.iro.umontreal.ca.
+For the most up to date information on Gambit and add-on packages please check the Gambit web page at http://gambitscheme.org.
 The web page has links to the Gambit mailing list, the bug reporting system, and the source code repository.